zheksoon/snapdrag/README.md

 });
 ```

+Receives the same properties as `onDragIn`.
 Like the draggable version, this is called frequently, so keep operations light.
 This is perfect for creating dynamic visual cues like highlighting different sections of your drop zone based on cursor position.

 ### `onDragOut`